Oklein1/evolutionary-programs/README.md

+# Adventures in Evolutionary Programming

-# This Mini project simulates a turtle finding its way to its destination using Clojure
+The first adventure simulates a turtle trying to find the "exit," i.e. its destination, by exploring the board.